Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-1.md

-# Combined Use Case: Produce A report of Countries by Population in the world, continent and region
+# Use Case: Produce A report of Countries by Population in the world

 ## CHARACTERISTIC INFORMATION